a-n-irwin/Fundamentals-Of-Computer-Programming-With-CSharp/README.md

         Chapter1.Ex06_<Name>();
         Chapter2.Ex01_<Name>();

-where "<Name>" is a placeholder for the name of the function (the solution to the exercise).
+where "Name" is a placeholder for the name of the function (the solution to the exercise).
 An example:

         Chapter1.Ex05_GoodDay();